suzco91/ir-gts/ir-gts/README.txt

 file as [nickname].pkm within the Pokemon directory.
 If the file already exists, it prompts for a new name.

-As of Revision 24, this will now create (or add to) a pokemon.txt file with the stats of the pokemon you send to your computer.
-Nature, Ability, Shininess, OT ID and Secret ID, IVs, EVs, and Happiness are all recorded.
+As of Version 0.30, this will now create (or add to) a statlog.txt file with the stats of the pokemon you send to your computer.
+Nature, Ability, Shininess, OT ID and Secret ID, IVs, EVs, Level, Attacks, Hidden Power type and base power, Held Item, Gender, and Happiness are all recorded.

 'm' - Receive multiple Pokemon from the DS game.
 This works precisely the same